sakey01/netflix-clone/README.md

 ## 🧠 What I learned

-- What a debouncer is and how to use one.
+- How to integrate APIs
 - How to embed videos as backgrounds.
-- How to create a custome mute/unmute button that works.
+- How to create a custom mute/unmute button that works.
 - How to create a container that scrolls and more.

 ## 🛠️ Dependencies